Is There a Magic Metric?

 Once you this you can start to understand and tweak the many things it can measure.
 While there is no one metric that is the golden key, I suggest you start by gaining a full understanding of what Google calls bounce rate.

 Bounce rate represents the average percentage of initial visitors to a site who “bounce” away to a different site, rather than continue on to other pages within the same site.
-So, for the most part this is often referred to a the measure of a site’s stickyness.
+So, for the most part this is often referred to the measure of a site’s stickiness.
 It can give you some clues as to whether or not your content is grabbing folks or not.
 It can also help you understand if your ads are targeting the right traffic.

 There is no perfect bounce rate number, but aiming for 50% – meaning 50% of the visitors to your site take an action leading to another page, is probably a good target.
 The real goal of course is designing a site and pages that allow you to lower the bounce rate.
 Before you ever really worry about generating all kinds of traffic and winning key search phrases, get you content sticky!